monikagonciarz/AI4EO_final_project/README.md

 ## 7. Results

 K-Means was initially set to classify the study area into 2 dominant classes (land and water).
-The output was evaluated against an NDWI-based reference mask:
+The output was evaluated against an NDWI-based reference mask and the true RGB composite:

 <br>